BRiveau/sanctuary/src/README.md

 * Logic Creation / Editing
   * Default language will be custom block-based language built using Rust
     * Will also support programming in Rust, C, and C++
+* Adding support for proprietary features
+  * Will allow for easy integration of NVIDIA, AMD, and Intel features
+  * Will allow for easy integration of console-specific features
+* Performance Profiling
+  * Should allow for the collection of data from the game
+  * Should allow for the analysis of the collected data
+* Performance Optimization Recommendations
+  * Should generate recommendations for performance optimization based on the collected data in performance profiling

+## Post-Development Features

+* Analytics
+  * Should allow for the collection of data from the game
+  * Should allow for the analysis of the collected data
+* Monetization
+  * Should allow for the integration of in-app purchases